p-edelman/Transcribe/README.md

 # Transcribe

+**NOTE**: I'm no longer maintaining this project.
+I wrote it at a time when it was an "itch to scratch" for me, but since I've switched jobs, I don't have a need for it anymore.
+That being said, the app probably works as advertised.

 A tool for people who need to transcribe audio recordings to text (more specifically, people that are slow typists and have fat fingers ;)

 The app is quite simple; it allows you to load an audio file and play it while typing out the text, so you don't have to switch constantly between audio player and text editor.
 Crucially, the app: